aws/aws-toolkit-azure-devops/AWS-Extension/Docs/tutorials.rst

     The build is queued, followed by console output from the pipeline as each task runs.
 You can see the tasks you selected get downloaded to the build host and then run by the agent.
-Inspecting the console, notice the S3 task echo what it is uploading and where, followed by the CodeDeploy task output.
+Inspecting the console, notice in the S3 task echo what it is uploading and where.
 Verify that the bucket contains the uploaded file.